 Whether you’ve been in a rut for a few months or many years, we’ll help you find the weight loss motivation you need to finally make a change.
 Here are 12 of our favorite tips to get motivated to lose weight:

 1. Find Your Why

-Psych yourself up to lose weight by creating a specific game plan.
 How much weight do you actually want to lose?
 And how will you make it happen?
-Choose your workout and healthy eating goals and write them down!
-Maybe your goal is to do cardio three times per week and strength train twice a week.
-Or maybe one of your goals is to eliminate all soda and sugary beverages from your diet.
-These are concrete goals that will help you lose weight.
-Tackling weight loss one goal at a time makes it more manageable and exciting.
+Maybe your goal is to do cardio three times per week or to eliminate all soda and sugary beverages from your diet.

 3. Seek Out A Supportive Community

 Passing on party foods or spending more time working on your health can be isolating and discouraging if your friends don’t understand or support you.

 This is why finding a positive, like-minded community is so important for this journey.
 Join a gym, enlist a workout buddy, hire a health coach, or join an online fitness community of other people who are putting a renewed focus on their health.
 It will motivate you to keep going even when you encounter challenges or setbacks!